interneuron-ai/project-barbarossa/README.md

 4. **Methodology**
    - Detailed description of the fine-tuning process
    - Explanation of how the Stanford Alpaca dataset was translated into Azerbaijani
-   - Information about the 20 LLMs used
+   - Information about the 30+ LLMs used

+5. **Evaluation**
+Accuracy Metrics: Present detailed statistics on the models' performance improvements, such as increased accuracy in language understanding and generation tasks when compared to baseline models.
+This could include metrics like BLEU scores for translation accuracy, F1 scores for question-answering tasks, and perplexity scores for language modeling.

+Speed and Efficiency: Analyze the computational efficiency of the fine-tuned models in terms of processing speed and resource consumption.
+Comparisons with pre-fine-tuning performance can illustrate the optimizations achieved through the project.

+Contextual Understanding: Through case studies or specific examples, demonstrate the models' improved understanding of context in Azerbaijani text.
+This might include their ability to discern subtle nuances in meaning and maintain context over longer stretches of text.

-5. **Results and Findings**
+5. **Challenges and Limitations**
-   - Summary of key findings
-   - Any notable improvements or challenges encountered
+Technical Limitations: Discuss any technical hurdles encountered during the fine-tuning process, such as limitations in computing resources, difficulties in dataset translation, or challenges in model convergence.
+Linguistic Limitations: Address linguistic challenges faced, including those related to translating the dataset and ensuring the models' nuanced understanding of Azerbaijani.

 6. **Usage and Guidelines**
    - Instructions on how to use the fine-tuned models
    - Any prerequisites or dependencies

-7. **Contributing**
-   - Guidelines for contributing to the project
-   - Contact information for lead contributors

-10. **Team members**
+7. **Team members**

-"project/Barbarossa" is not just a product of technology and data; it's a culmination of efforts by a dedicated team of professionals.
-Each member has brought unique skills and insights to the project, driving it towards success.
-Here, we proudly introduce the individuals behind this groundbreaking initiative:
+The success of project/Barbarossa is a testament to the collective effort of a multidisciplinary team, comprising AI researchers, data scientists, linguists specializing in Azerbaijani language, software engineers, and project managers.
+Each member has contributed their expertise to navigate the challenges and achieve the project's objectives effectively.
+While individual contributions are numerous, the project's success is attributed to the cohesive and collaborative spirit of the entire team.

 [Team Member Name]()

-11. **Acknowledgement and Usage Terms**
+8. **Acknowledgement and Usage Terms**

 "project/Barbarossa" is a proud product of the Alas Development Center (ADC).
 ADC, a leader in technological innovation and development, has spearheaded this project as part of its commitment to advancing the field of artificial intelligence, with a special focus on linguistic diversity and inclusion.